 Yoga Therapy

-IAYT Definition - Yoga therapy is the process of empowering individuals to progress toward improved health and well-being through the application of the teachings and practices of Yoga.
+Yoga therapy is the process of empowering individuals to progress toward improved health and well-being by applying the teachings and practices of Yoga.

 IAYT Educational Standards for the Training of Yoga Therapists